equinor/radix-acr-cleanup/README.md

 ## Prometheus Metrics

 The `radix-acr-cleanup` pod exposes metrics (:8080/metrics), `radix_acr_images_deleted` which tells the number of manifests deleted (or which would have been deleted if `perform-delete` set to `true`) and `radix_acr_images_retained` for the number of images not deleted from ACR.

+## Developing

+You need Go installed.
+Make sure GOPATH and GOROOT are properly set up.
+Clone the repo into your GOPATH and run go mod download.